Are You Standing In Hot Coals?

 Lesson Twenty: by turtle

-we see in today’s world.
+of churches we see in today’s world.
 These were churches that were having spiritual battles to over come.
-My
+My question is what

 Revelation 2:1-7 KJV